-On Tuesday, the Carlsbad City Council asked staff to develop a plan to provide lifeguard and increased law enforcement services in this area, which is not part of the State Parks system.
+The Carlsbad City Council asked staff to develop a plan to provide lifeguard and increased law enforcement services in this area, which is not part of the State Parks system.

 The proposed plan will be presented to the City Council in April.

 Community members can provide input online by visiting www.carlsbadca.gov/input until March 31.
 The city also held a public meeting March 27 to discuss the proposed plan and get input from the public.
 Specific topics where input is needed include: